21 "Checking Out The Talent" restaurants in London.

 Little Blue Door is a cosy bar in Fulham that looks just like your best mate’s flat.

-Night Tales, aka NT’s, is a cool bar with a roof terrace in fashionable London Fields.
+NT’s is a cool bar with a roof terrace in London Fields.
+It’s a killer spot for a cocktail on a sunny day.

 Paradise by Way of Kensal Green is a pub-cum-bar-cum-restaurant in Kensal Green with a nice outdoor patio.